Health Benefits of a Hot Tub After a Workout

 The Trick to Hot Tub Muscle Recovery

-When you spend time in a hot tub, your body undergoes changes in blood circulation, metabolic rate, and core body temperature.
+When you spend time in a hot tub, your body undergoes blood circulation, metabolic rate, and core body temperature changes.

 You might have asked yourself why so many gyms and recreation centers have hot tubs in their facilities.
 In addition, you may have wondered if a spa is good for you after a workout.
 Physical therapists often recommend hydrotherapy to reduce joint and muscle pain, and it can even be used to improve workout recovery.

-A study published in The Journal of Strength and Conditioning Research reports using a hot tub after a work out prevents elastic tissue damage.
-Myoglobin, a protein your muscles released into the bloodstream after muscle damage, had a lower presence in test subjects who used a spa after their workouts.
+A study published in The Journal of Strength and Conditioning Research reports using a hot tub after a workout prevents elastic tissue damage.
+Myoglobin, a protein your muscles release into the bloodstream after muscle damage, had a lower presence in test subjects who used a spa after their workouts.